XEP-0421: Anonymous unique occupant identifiers for MUCs

 When a user enters a room, they send a presence to claim the nickname in the MUC.
 A MUC that supports anonymous unique occupant identifiers attaches an <occupant-id> element to the presence sent to all occupants in the room.

 Example 3.
-Client sends a message
+Client joins a room

 <presence